 This screenshot shows being connected to ABC & switching over to BCHN

-- Set aside and note down one address for BCH(N) and a different one for BCHA.
-Add a “label” to these addresses to easily identify which chain it is designated for.
+- Set aside one address for BCH(N) and a different one for BCHA.
+You can add a “label” to these addresses to easily identify which chain it is designated for.

 - Start with branch 29e471c418 BCH(N) (faster confirmations).
 Select the server for BCHN you want under that branch using Tools > Network > Overview tab (or blue light in bottom right).